 Arrive at lessons ready to learn and play the piano.

-Play the piano at least three to five days a week.
+Play the piano at least four days a week.
 A day’s practice/homework should equal at least the length of the lessons.
 Younger students may modify accordingly.

 In practice and performance, use your diligence, imagination, and all of your senses to play to the best of your ability.